Jalen Hurts leads second-half rally as Eagles beat Chiefs 21-17 in Super Bowl rematch

 Along with penalties that derailed their first two drives of the second half, Kelce fumbled the ball away at the Philadelphia 8 early in the fourth quarter.
 And when the Chiefs got the ball back and had to punt a few minutes later, Justin Watson was unable to down the ball at the Philadelphia 1, resulting in a touchback that gave Hurts and Co. some breathing room.

-They proceeded to go 80 yards the other way, and Hurts’ sneak gave Philadelphia a 21-17 lead with 6:20 left.
+They proceeded to go 80 yards the other way, and Hurts’ sneak gave Philadelphia the lead for good in the fourth quarter.

+“It’s the resiliency and togetherness that really stood out to me tonight,” Sirianni said, “and I can’t say enough about the defense.
+I can’t say enough about the job our defense and our defensive staff did.”

 INJURIES: